Jobs at Sharp

 What are the differences between the two program tracks offered?

-Residency Rotation Track: The residency track is designed for new graduate nurses who are interested in building a variety of skills by working with several different units during the one-year program.
+Residency Rotation Track: Designed for new graduate nurses interested in building a variety of skills by working with several different units during the one-year program.

-Unit-based Track: In the unit-based track, which is designed for the new graduate nurses who are interested in a specific area of care, nurses will complete the program in their unit of hire.
+Unit-based Track: Designed for new graduate nurses interested in a specific area of care.
+Nurses will complete the program in their unit of hire.

-How many positions will you be offering for your summer 2013 New Graduate Nurse Residency programs?
+How many positions will you be offering for your New Graduate Nurse Residency Programs?

 The number of positions for each new graduate nurse residency program is based on current and projected staffing needs at the time of the new graduate recruitment.

-What are the requirements for Sharp HealthCare's New Graduate Nurse Residency program positions?
+What are the requirements for the New Graduate Nurse Residency positions?

-What is the New Graduate Nurse Residency program process time line?
+What is the timeline for the Fall 2018 New Graduate Nurse Residency Program?

-Can I apply for a New Grad position before I get my RN license?
+Can I apply for a New Graduate position before I get my RN license?

 Yes, you can apply before you have your California RN license and before you have graduated.

-I am a newly graduated RN and I have begun to work as a nurse elsewhere (nursing home, other hospital, physician's office, etc.).
-Am I still eligible to apply for a new graduate position?
+I am a newly graduated RN and work as a nurse elsewhere.
+Am I still eligible to apply for a position?

-To be eligible for our new graduate program, you would have to have less than 12 months of experience as a nurse by the new graduate programs start date.
+To be eligible for our new graduate program, you would have to have less than 12 months of experience as a nurse by the program's start date.

 Do I need to resubmit my documents if I have already submitted them in the past 12 months?

-Sharp employees must complete the New Graduate Nurse Residency application process in order to be considered for a new grad position.
+Sharp employees must complete the New Graduate Nurse Residency application process in order to be considered for a new Graduate position.

 No, out-of-state candidates are eligible for the program if they meet the position requirements.

-New graduate nurses must apply through the New Graduate Nurse Residency Program.
-You only qualify for "Clinical Nurse — New Grad RN" nursing jobs as these are specifically designed to help you gain the competencies to be successful in your career.
-Please do not apply for clinical nurse or other RN openings as these positions require experience.
+New graduate nurses must apply through the New Graduate Nurse Residency program.
+Positions will indicate that they are designated for the New Graduate Nurse Residency program.
+These positions are specifically designed to help you gain the competencies to be successful in your career.
+Please do not apply for other RN openings, as these positions require experience.

 What documents do I need to submit?

-**Please do not upload or submit transcripts, letters of recommendation or other documents.
-These will be requested at a later date if required.
+All New Graduate applicants must complete an online application and submit a resume.* Please do not upload or submit transcripts, letters of recommendation or other documents.
+These will be requested later if required.

-What types of questions are included on the Supplemental Information Form?
+What types of questions are included when applying?

-The Supplemental Information Form includes both multiple choice questions and questions to which you will submit a written response.
-The questions to which you will submit a written response are:
+The application includes both multiple choice questions and questions requiring a written response.

-Will my New Grad portfolio be considered if it is incomplete?
+Will my application be considered if it is incomplete?

-No, as each document is important and carefully considered during the review process.
-It is the responsibility of the candidate to have all required documents to Sharp HealthCare Recruitment by the deadline posted.
+No. Each document is important and carefully considered during the review process and it is the responsibility of the candidate to have all required documents to Sharp HealthCare Recruitment by the deadline posted.

-Will my New Grad portfolio be considered if it is submitted after the deadline?
+Will my application be considered if it is submitted after the deadline?